eudoxia0/eudoxia0.github.io/article/_posts/2024-05-18-the-design-space-of-wikis.md

   but for editing, you either need a web frontend that makes Git commits (like Gitit) or a Git client (which is harder on mobile).

-- **Two-App Failure Mode:** if you have one app to write, and another to view, the latter tends to be ignored for the former.
-For example, if you edit the wiki using Emacs and compile to HTML using a static site generator, you will tend to mostly use Emacs for everything and only view the compiled output occasionally.

-  The reason is that the editor has to be able to browse and read files in order to edit them.
-So already most of the functions of the wiki (browsing, reading, writing) can be done in the editor itself.
-What does the rendered output provide?
-Search, following links, a cute interface, maybe it renders TeX math which is useful.

-  In my experience of using Jekyll as a personal wiki, I found that I really only looked at the rendered output when writing math notes, to ensure the TeX was correct.
-Otherwise I'd just use Zed or Emacs for everything.

-  Obsidian doesn't have this failure mode because the same app provides viewing and editing, it _just happens_ to be backed by plain text rather than a database.
-But if it was backed by a database, the UI would be basically indistinguishable.

 **Compatibility:**

 - If the goal is BYOE, you pretty much need [lightweight markup](#markup) like